getbubblenow/bubble-flexrouter/README-release.md

 ## Register the flex router with your Bubble
 This step can be done as a regular user (non-root, non-Administrator).

-#### Set Environment
-You will need to set the `BUBBLE_FR_PASS` environment variable to register your router.

-Unlike `flex_init.sh` (where this environment variable points to the file containing the bcrypted password), when you run `flex_register.sh` this environment variable should contain the actual plaintext password.

-    export BUBBLE_FR_PASS=the-password-you-used-when-running-flex_init.sh

-On Windows, replace `export` with `set` if you are using the standard Windows `cmd` program.

 #### Register the router
 Run: